MEV (Maximal Extractable Value)

 Protocol Inefficiency: MEV extraction means blockchain resources (block space, gas) are used not for productive transactions but for value transfer between users and searchers.

-Unfairness: The system appears to have random bad luck ("slippage") when really users are being systematically exploited by sophisticated actors.
+Unfairness: The system appears to have random bad luck when users are being systematically exploited by sophisticated actors.

 Centralization: Only sophisticated technical teams and well-funded entities can participate in MEV extraction, centralizing profits and creating incentive misalignment.